 Cassowary House is beautifully sited in one of Australia’s top birding and wildlife regions.
 Within easy reach there are a wide variety of habitat types.
 Most of the areas top spots can be reached in a series of easy day trips.
-We are happy to help with bird and wildlife site information and tell you about other tourist based activities you might enjoy.
+We are happy to help with bird and wildlife site information and tell you about other activities you might enjoy!

 Just a leisurely walk around Kuranda township can offer a good birding experience.
 The huge fig trees along the main street are often an excellent place to see Double-eyed Fig-Parrot, a variety of Lorikeets and the ever present Figbirds.
 There is an excellent walking trail around the town.
 Start at the train station where Kookaburras are often seen and walk along the river looking for Pacific Black Duck, Hardheads, a variety of cormorants and if you are lucky a Baza, Osprey or Brahminy Kite.
 Azure Kingfishers are often seen around the area where Jum Rum Creek enters the Barron and a freshwater crocodile can also often be seen from here sunning himself on the opposite bank.
 Continue up through the forest where it is possible to see Wompoo Pigeons, Black Butcherbirds and in summer even the Buff-breasted Paradise Kingfisher, to end up by Batreach- the Bat Rehabilitation centre.

 A network of walking trails leads you down to a series of lookouts over the Barron Falls.
 Cut through rainforest they offer the birder another chance of rainforest species.
 Watch out for White-throated Needletails that follow the storm fronts at the start of the rains.